iamslash/TIL/systemdesign/README.md

 organizations benefit from a single, unified system that covers all data types and a wide range of analytical use cases, from BI to AI, while leveraging open standards and technologies to avoid vendor lock-in.

+## API Security

+API security refers to the practices and measures used to protect application programming interfaces (APIs) from unauthorized access, misuse, or vulnerabilities.
+Ensuring API security is crucial as APIs are a key component in modern applications and provide a way for developers to connect software systems, share data, and extend functionality.
+The following list explains some important components of API security:

+- **Use HTTPS**: Always use HTTPS to secure the communication between the client and the API server.
+This ensures data confidentiality and integrity by encrypting the data exchanged.
+- **Use OAuth2**: OAuth2 is an industry-standard protocol for authorization that provides a secure way to manage access and permissions for API users.
+- **Use WebAuthn**: WebAuthn is a web standard for secure and passwordless authentication, which helps protect against phishing attacks and improve user experience.
+- **Use Leveled API Keys**: Implement different levels of API keys to provide varying access levels and permissions for different users and use cases.
+This helps ensure that users only have access to the API resources they need.
+- **Authorization**: Ensure proper authorization mechanisms are in place to control user access to specific API resources and data based on their roles and permissions.
+- **Rate Limiting**: Implement rate limiting to prevent abuse and overload of your API.
+This involves limiting the number of requests a user can make within a given period.
+- **API Versioning**: Use API versioning to manage changes in your API in a way that doesn't break existing clients.
+- **Whitelisting**: Permit access to your API only from specific trusted sources by maintaining a whitelist of allowed IP addresses, domain names, or applications.
+- **Check OWASP API Security Risks**: Regularly assess your API against common security risks identified by the Open Web Application Security Project (OWASP) to ensure it's protected from known vulnerabilities.
+- **Use API Gateway**: Implement an API gateway as a central point of access and management for your APIs.
+This allows for easy monitoring, security implementation, and traffic control.
+- **Error Handling**: Ensure that your API returns appropriate error messages that do not reveal sensitive information or expose vulnerabilities.
+- **Input Validation**: Validate all input data sent to your API to prevent potential attacks, such as SQL injections or cross-site scripting (XSS).
+This includes checking for correct data types, lengths, and allowable characters.

 # System Design Interview